 Johnny: Furthermore, you sound like you're talking through a Saltine box. (kicks him off his porch)

 - Because Destiny Says So: Averted.
-Turns out the the visions of the future allow one to change it.
+Turns out that the visions of the future allow one to change it.

 - Big Bad: Greg Stillson.

 - Came Back Strong: Johnny is critically injured in a car accident and is in a coma for five years.
 When he wakes up, he has Psychic Powers, including precognition and psychometry.
 Averted with his physical state, though.
-It takes few operations, implants and months of rehabilitation for him to be able to even move on his own.
-He's well-aware and informed many times that he will be never as strong as before the accident.
+It takes numerous operations, implants, and months of rehabilitation for him to be able to even move on his own.
+He's well-aware and informed many times that he will be never as strong as he was before the accident.

 - Celebrity Paradox: Johnny predicts that there will be a fire in a restaurant-lounge called Cathy's, during a graduation party.
 After this happens, someone accuses him of setting it on fire "by his mind, just like in that book Carrie" (also written by Stephen King).